-Component 3 focuses on rehabilitation of the seabed habitats and fisheries resources enhancement in the offshore areas via installation of artificial reefs.
-The outcome of this component is increased fisheries production through fisheries enhancement and rehabilitation of seabed habitats programs particularly in the offshore areas within the EEZ where no MPAs have been established and no fish shelters existed.
-Using the data management system especially spatial data on fishing effort, the project will monitor the pressures of bottom trawling on seabed, and identify the seabed/grounds for installing the artificial fish habitats to increase fish production in the offshore areas.
+Component 3 focuses on enhancing management of fishery resources through Intensified efforts in habitat conservation and rehabilitation.
+The outcome of this component is increased fisheries production through fisheries enhancement and rehabilitation of seabed habitats programs within the EEZ where no MPAs established and no fish shelters existed.
+Using the data management system especially spatial data on fishing effort, the project will monitor the pressures of bottom trawling on seabed and identify the seabed/grounds for installing the artificial fish habitats to increase fish production in the offshore areas.
 Supporting activities are:

 - 3.1.
-Investigation of the suitable grounds for deployment of the artificial reefs through the assessment of critical seabed habitats using high-resolution spatial data on fishing effort - 3.2.
-Provision of platform for knowledge sharing and exchange of the best practices in installing artificial reefs - 3.3.
-Increasing the shelters of fishes in the offshore areas via the deployment of artificial reefs based on scientific data, establishment of trawl ban areas, marine protected areas, etc. - 3.4.
-Catalyzing the inter-agencies cooperation for the rehabilitation of offshore seabed habitats
+Investigation of the suitable grounds for deployment of the artificial fish habitats through the assessment of critical seabed habitats using high-resolution spatial data on fishing effort; - 3.2.
+Provision of platform for knowledge sharing and exchange of the best practices and innovations to enhance the management of fishery resources, habitat conservation and rehabilitation; - 3.3.
+Increasing the artificial fish habitats or shelters of fishes in the areas where habitat loss through science-based management; - 3.4.
+Catalyzing the inter-agencies cooperation for management of fishery resources, habitat conservation and rehabilitation of critical sea-bed habitats

 Component 4 will foster the national and regional cooperation and coordination in enhancing the healthy ecosystems through the establishment of data management system, development of the bottom trawl best practices and alternative gears as well as creation of the offshore artificial fish habitats where there are no MPAs or shelters for fish to hide.
 At national level, the project will strengthen cross-sectoral coordination and will harness the national scientific and technical expertise and knowledge necessary to promote the policy, legal and institutional reforms for fisheries refugia management in the participating countries.
 Regionally, Component 4 will foster regional cooperation in: the integration of scientific knowledge and research outputs with effective fisheries management policies; and in enhancing the healthy ocean through the Best Practices in Trawl Fisheries.
-This component also includes project coordination and management activities aimed at: ensuring the timely and cost-effective implementation of the regional and national-level activities; and satisfying the reporting requirements of UNEP and the GEF.
+This component also includes project coordination and management activities aimed at: ensuring the timely and cost-effective implementation of the regional and national-level activities; and satisfying the reporting requirements of UNEP and the Donors.
 Supporting activities are:

 - 4.1.
 Strengthening of the cross-sectoral coordination in improving the ecosystem health; - 4.2.
 Harnessing of the national scientific and technical expertise and knowledge in promoting policy, legal and institutional reforms for enhancing the healthy oceans and implementing the best practices and fishing gear innovations; - 4.3.
 Regional cooperation in the integration of scientific knowledge and research outputs with effective fisheries management policies; - 4.4.
 Regional cooperation in enhancing the healthy ocean ecosystems; - 4.5.
-Effective coordination of regional and national-level activities and satisfying the reporting requirements of UNEP and GEF
+Effective coordination of regional and national-level activities and satisfying the reporting requirements of UNEP and Donors